renatobrf/kindle-teca/docs/political.md

 - A revolucao dos bichos, Orwell
 - 1984, Orwell

-## Cold War
+## WWII and Cold War
 - Checkmate in Berlin, by Giles Milton
 - Ministry of ungentlemanly warfare, by Giles Milton
+- D-Day, by Giles Milton

 ## Geopolitical
+- New Cold Wars, by David Sanger
-- The new map, Daniel Yergin
+- The new map, by Daniel Yergin
     - Energy and Geopolitics
     - America, Russia and China new map